micromata/webengineering-2015-ss/README.md

 # Directories

-    slides/           Keynote files and PDFs for the lecture webengineering/   Source code for the demo in the lecture exercises/        Exercises for each week
+    slides/           Keynote files and PDFs for the lecture exercises/        Exercises for each week

+# Source code

+Due to technical limitations with Heroku the corresponding source code has to be stored in another [git repository](https://github.com/micromata/webengineering-2015-ss-demo).

 # Links